Report on Government Services 2021

-Proportion of Australian Government home care and support service providers reviewed that achieved all expected outcomes for each of the three standards, 30 June 2018 (per cent)
+Proportion of home care and support service providers quality audits that met all requirements under each of the standards, 2019-20 (per cent)

 Client and carer satisfaction

-Proportion of people aged 65 years or over and living in households/their carers, who are satisfied with the quality of assistance received from organised and formal services in the last six months, 2015
+Proportion of people aged 65 years or over and living in households/their carers, who are satisfied with the quality of assistance received from organised and formal services in the last six months, 2018 (per cent)

-Number of in-scope complaints received for residential aged care services by the Aged Care Complaints Commissioner per 1000 residential aged care residents, 2017-18
+Number of in-scope complaints received for residential aged care services by the Aged Care Quality and Safety Commission per 1000 residential aged care residents, 2019-20

 Cost per output unit